jarig/elite-reporter/README.md

    * Optionally you can go to Application->Settings and setup any program/script execution that can read provided json and publish results anywhere you want.

 #### Tips
-* Double click on item to change any attributes you like.
+* Double click on an item to change any attributes you like.
 * You can add missing mission types yourself, just place .bmp files with cropped images under Assets/mTypes folder(you'll see examples there).
 Filename you give would be mission type name.